danny-baker/deploy-beast-datascience-vm/README.md

 ![jhub](https://user-images.githubusercontent.com/12868840/112557789-2b550d00-8dc5-11eb-8646-41bb4569142d.PNG)

-## 11. Test the beast
+### 11. Run some tests

-Now are you are connected to your VM securely, it's time to test a few things.
+Now are you are connected to your VM, it's time to test a few things.
 It's important to note that connecting to your VM via JHub gives you full superuser access; you can open a linux terminal from within Jhub and do literally anything you as if you had connected via SSH.

 Open a terminal from the Jupyter Hub main screen (new -> terminal)